yunpengn/DailyNUS/database_design.md

 ## Create Tables
 Run the following SQL query to set up all the tables.

-- Users<br>
+- users<br>

-The _Users_ table is the central table.
+The _users_ table is the central table.
 It includes the _Id_ column, which becomes the unique user identifier (UID).
 It also includes the create time, username, password, email, name, nus_username, nus_password, year, faculty, major.

 ```
-CREATE TABLE Users (
+CREATE TABLE users (
 	id int AUTO_INCREMENT PRIMARY KEY,
 	create_time TIMESTAMP,
 	username varchar(50) NOT NULL,